MarcinSQL/basics-of-react/README.md

 # Basic React App without interation

-Created by Marcin Wasilewski to learn how to build components in React
+Coded by Marcin Wasilewski based on course to learn how to build components in React